Naturah/naturah-shopify-theme/memory_bank/project_documentation.md

 - Light Green: #DBEBAD

 #### Background
-- Page Background: #FAFCF3
+- Page Background: #FBFDF7

 ## Implementation Status

 The following files have been updated to implement the brand style guide:

-1. **tailwind.config.js** - Updated color palette and typography settings
+1. **please find which file this is and update this section** - Updated color palette and typography settings
 2. **assets/base.css** - Implemented CSS variables for colors and typography
 3. **layout/theme.liquid** - Updated critical CSS with brand colors and fonts
 4. **sections/header.liquid** - Updated header styling with new brand colors